sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 }
 ```

-This denotes that for the operation MyInPlaceOp the operand at position 0 and 2 should be put under consideration for in place update.
+This denotes that for the operation MyInPlaceOp the operand at position 0 and 2 should be put under consideration for in-place update.
 The `getInPlaceOperands()` method gets used inside the passes.

 **Simplification:**